How to Build Wooden Boxes for Storage

 This is another totally customizable project – meaning the size is totally up to you and there are so many ways to make these boxes uniquely yours!
 A few could be constructed to hold a gift for that very special occasion, too!

-The plans for the box is at the bottom of the post.
+The tutorial on how to build wooden boxes for storage is at the bottom of the post.
 Determine the size for your box.
 Click on the pictures and print out, adding your measurements as a guide.
 Assemble as shown.

 - 3/8″ or 1/2″ plywood